aimusubi/aimusubi/docs/faq.md

 Think of AiMusubi as a teenager; a very jr network engineer.

 - It requires technical and behavior training
-- AiMusubi responds to reinforcement (positive and negative)
+- AiMusubi responds to reinforcement (positive and constructive)
 - Scenario based training is beneficial for its learning
 - Do not get frustrated with AiMusubi.
 Be patient with it.
 It learns over time.
 ---